DDS Orthodontics (Doctorate in Dental Surgery)Find a programme

 As part of the programme, students carry out an investigation and prepare a research dissertation, which must include a critical review of the relevant literature.
 It is also a requirement that material is prepared and submitted for publication in a peer-reviewed journal during the three-year programme.
 Projects are diverse and cover contemporary areas of clinical practice and laboratory-based research in orthodontics.
 This research is examined in the autumn of the final year.

-BDS (or equivalent qualification which can be registered with the GDC) is an essential requirement and the MFDS or equivalents are desirable.
-Please see The Royal College of Surgeons of England website for further information on the MJDF (The Diploma of Membership of the Joint Dental Faculties at The Royal College of Surgeons of England).
+BDS or equivalent qualification, which can be registered with the General Dental Council.
+MFDS or equivalents are desirable.
 In some cases, satisfactory completion of a one-month period of pre-programme assessment during September of the year of entry will be required.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The DDS/MOrth programme will equip you with the necessary skills for entry into orthodontic specialist practice.